nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 ### Hyperspectral Images

 The same process applies to hyperspectral images on a pixel-by-pixel basis.
 Here, we analyze a hyperspectral image of a sandstone drill core sample.
 Remember that for individual spectra (or also pixel in this case) the sampler will need to take and store $$ 10^{5} $$ sample for each parameters.
-This means that the final result will be a huge 4D array, adn the computation might take some time, depending on the efficinecy of the sampling algorithm used.
+This means that the final result will be a huge 4D array, and the computation might take some time, depending on the efficiency of the sampling algorithm used.
 Below, we visualize the expected abundance values for each endmember and their 90% confidence intervals range:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">